RobDWaller/ReallySimpleJWT/README.md

 ### Custom Encoding

 By default this library hashes and encodes the JWT signature via `hash_hmac()` using the sha256 algorithm.
 If a developer would like to use a customised form of encoding they just need to generate a custom encode class which complies with the `ReallySimpleJWT\Interfaces\Encode` interface.
+This can then be injected into the `ReallySimpleJWT\Build` and `ReallySimpleJWT\Validate` classes.

 ```php
 interface EncodeInterface